 It’s hard being black.
 Especially when your degree of blackness is often quantified by other black people–who consider themselves blacker than you.
 Frankly, I am not sure how the levels of blackness are measured.
 Growing up, I was told by other black children in the neighborhood that I sounded white, in other words, spoke as if I […]

-“I’m gonna tear down those walls,” he whispered and I wanted to shout.
-Cuz’ I’m tired of restrictions and oppressions beyond my control I want to be free to explode like a cannon’s ball.
-“I’m gonna to tear down those walls,” he nudged and I wanted to burst.
-When it’s rough more is done and … Continue reading SHOUT!
+SHOUT “I’m gonna tear down those walls,” he whispered and I wanted to shout.
+I’m tired of being restricted and oppressed-- beyond my control I lust for freedom to explode like a cannon ball.
+“I’m gonna to tear down those walls,” he teased and I wanted to burst.
+I’m made stronger when tossed and turned within … Continue reading Shout!